webplatform/docs/javascript/index.md

 == Background ==

 JavaScript is the scripting language of the web, allowing you to add dynamic behaviour to web documents.
-It was originally used for simple DOM manipulation, style switching and animated effects, but in recent times it has become so much more, with the advent of powerful APIs through the HTML5 specification, and the popularity of 3rd party libraries and applications such as jQuery, Node.js and Backbone.js.
+It was originally used for simple DOM manipulation, style switching and animated effects, but in recent times it has become so much more, with the advent of powerful APIs through the HTML5 specification, and the popularity of 3rd party libraries and applications such as [http://jquery.com/ jQuery], [http://nodejs.org/ Node.js], [http://backbonejs.org/ Backbone.js] and many others.

 * First version: The first official version of JavaScript was called LiveScript, and shipped in Netscape Navigator 2.0 in 1995.
 * Current stable version: JavaScript is based on the ECMAScript specification, published by Ecma international. [http://www.ecma-international.org/ecma-262/5.1/ ECMAScript version 5.1] is seen as the current stable version.